 Veneto

-- Amarone della Valpolicella: Made from dried grapes and has a rich and concentrated character with notes of dried fruit and spices.
+- Amarone of Valpolicella: Made from dried grapes and has a rich and concentrated character with notes of dried fruit and spices.

 - Prosecco: A sparkling wine with fresh citrus aromas and a light, crisp taste.

-- Soave: A dry white wine with floral notes and fresh acidity, made from the Garganega grape.
+- Soave: A dry white wine with floral notes and fresh acids, made from the Garganega grape.

-The diversity and individuality of each wine region in Italy allows you to enjoy a range of wines that match perfectly with different dishes and moments.
-Taste the rich culture and history of Italy by discovering the unique wines each region has to offer.
+The diversity and uniqueness of each wine region in Italy allows you to enjoy a range of wines that perfectly match different dishes and moments.
+Taste the rich culture and history of Italy by discovering the unique wines that each region has to offer.

 Top selection of artisanal Italian wines

-Italy is known worldwide for its exquisite wines, and the artisan winemakers in this beautiful country produce some of the world's most refined and characterful wines.
-In this blog section we will present a selection of the best artisanal Italian wines, with detailed information about their flavors and aromas, as well as recommendations for pairing dishes.
+Italy is known worldwide for its exquisite wines, and the artisan winemakers in this beautiful country produce some of the world’s most refined and characterful wines.
+In this blog section we will present a selection of the best artisan Italian wines, with detailed information about their flavours and aromas, as well as recommendations for food pairings.

 Prosecco: Bellenda Col di Luna Prosecco Superiore Brut